 Blaskovic created the app as part of his experimental drawing projects and wanted an easy-to-use program to access natural painting tools on-the-go.
 The app uses realistic color blending, wet diffusion and drying techniques, and offers a plethora of watercolors, acrylics, inks and pastels.

 There are also ‘dry’ tools like pencils, markers and erasers, so you don’t have to stick to paintbrushes.
 The app also boasts some interesting capabilities like the ability to tilt the canvas you’re working on.
 What’s more, Rebelle works with Photoshop, allowing you to tap into 23 additional blending nodes.
-It currently costs $89.99, but you can give the app a spin via a free trial.

-Artweaver is one of the oldest painting tools out there, and the software is now on its sixth edition.
+Artweaver is one of the oldest painting tools out there, and the software is now on its seventh edition.
 The application provides you with a diverse set of predefined brushes and pencils that can be used to create amazing pieces of art.

 Not only does Artweaver offer an intuitive and easy-to-use interface which makes it suitable for novices, but it also boasts an impressively configurable brush system.
 So while you can choose from a variety of predefined brushes, you can also tweak them to suit your exact needs.